 Ted had been ill for some time so it was not a surprise it fin-ally came.
 The timing of his passing provided everyone from different parts of the country the opportunity to see him before his death and participate in the services before they departed for home.
 Our reunion that Ted helped to plan was not exactly joyous one, but rather strengthening one.
 It "bonded" our friendships even more.
-It tember 18.
-Mr. Havens moved to Greenbelt with his parents and older brother, Bennie in 1937.
-In the early 1950's he moved to the College Park area.
-While in Greenbelt he delivered the News Review (formerly the Cooperator).
-He is survived by his wife Jackie, three children, two grandchildren, and a brother.
+It was the last thing Ted could give us.
+We all love you Ted and thanks for being our friend.